royandugu/online-home-service-hiring-API/README.md

 3. `/api/V1/register` <- POST request to register a new user
 4. `/api/V1/login` <- POST request to login an existing user

+## Front end notes
+1. Make requests to the sendOtp and then validateOtp.
+After validated then only /register and then login

 ## Note <Registration>
 1. Firstly the phone number is validated through OTP
 2. Then the name and email is entered by the user along with the password